Deitmar-Phillotts/Deitmar_Phillpotts.io/README.md

 My email address is dpphillotts@my.waketech.edu

 ## About Me
  I grew up in Jamaica which can be really challenging.
+I have many scars and broken bones.
-After leaving High School at age 16 I became independent , working for your first boss at a construction company.
+After leaving High School at age 16 I became independent , working for my first boss at a construction company.
 In Jamaica most of my working years has been centered around the hotel industry.
 In between I also worked in the records department of a hospital and as a security guard for four years.
 I have three sisters, and my Mom is still alive and well.
 All here in America with me.
-My mother showed incredible determination in bringing you and your family to America, a process that took 12 years.
+My mother showed incredible determination in bringing my family and I to America, a process that took her 12 years.
-You’re also a proud parent to a son who serves in the army, embodying the same strength and dedication that seems to run in your family.
+I am also a proud parent to a son who serves in the army, embodying the same strength and dedication that seems to run in the family.
+My Grandfather served in Guantanamo Bay.
 My late father played a part in shaping my life story.
 He made me self sufficient, and in a bad way made me sceptical.
-In a way that I don't believe in luck, only input will pay.
+Where as I don't believe in luck, only input will pay.
+And Earth will have her way.
 I am easily bored, and I realized that as I got older I am not able to read for long periods anymore.
 I am happy for podcasts and ebooks on [Spotify](www.spotify.com) .
 Listsening to the human voice is very comforting to me.
 I miss Jamaica , I miss hanging out at the corner shop talking to friends til late in the night.